The following is excerpted from The History and Heritage of Fundamentalism and Fundamental Baptists, David Cloud, copyright 2020, www.wayoflife.org -

-The heart of the Keswick experience is to come to an experience of complete surrender to and rest in Christ so that the struggle with the flesh is over.
+The essence of the Keswick experience is to come to the place of complete surrender to, and rest in, Christ so that the struggle with the flesh is over.
 It is to be dead to sin and alive to Christ both positionally and practically.
 It is an experience subsequent to and different from justification and is obtained only by those who pursue it.

 Some Other Prominent Keswick Teachers

 William Boardman, a major influence in the Keswick movement through his 1858 book The Higher Christian Life, claimed to have been saved at age 18 and to have been sanctified at age 32.
 He was executive secretary of the YMCA and “the most successful evangelist of the generation between Finney and D.L.
 Moody” (“The Cleansing Wave,” Christian History, Issue 82).
 He taught the heresies that the Holy Spirit, not Christ, is the Justifier (The Higher Life, 1859, pp. 97-98), not all believers are indwelt by the Holy Spirit (In the Power of the Spirit), and that God promises faith healing (called “faith cure” and “mind cure” (Faith Work under Dr. Cullis in Boston, 1873).